 R.M.G.
 Ferrari, T. Parisini, and M.M.
 Polycarpou, “Distributed fault diagnosis with overlapping decom- positions: An adaptive approximation approach,” IEEE Transactions on Automatic Control, vol. 54, pp. 794–799, April 2009 (DOI).

 2018 Safe Process, Warsaw, August 29-31.
 Differentially-Private Distributed Fault Diagnosis for Large-Scale Nonlinear Uncertain Systems.
 V. Rostampour, R.M.G.
 Ferrari, A.M.H.
-Teixeira, T. Keviczky (to appear)
+Teixeira, T. Keviczky (DOI)

 NecSys 2018, Groningen, August 27-28.
 Attack Detection and Estimation in Cooperative Vehicles Platoons: A Sliding Mode Observer Approach.
 N. Jahanshahi, R.M.G.
 Ferrari (preprint)